bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever the mind of man can conceive and believe, it can achieve.
+> Life is 10% what happens to me and 90% of how I react to it.

-> — Napoleon Hill —
+> — Charles Swindoll —

 </div>